Abhishek00444/Network_Automation/Netmiko_Counfigure/ReadME.txt

-# Netmiko Network Backup Script
+# Netmiko Network Command execution Script

 This project connects to multiple network devices (routers) using Netmiko over SSH, runs the commands written in input.txt, and displays the output for each device.